top of page

 • Regular, communal prayer and intercession for the school community

-• Periodic gatherings of teachers between schools
+• Periodic gatherings of teachers between schools within and external to the diocese

-• Commitment to private prayer and the recitation of the rosary
+• Commitment to private prayer and the recitation of the Rosary

 • Reciprocal feedback on classroom instruction